Council Tax Recovery

 Can I make a payment plan?

 It may be possible to make an arrangement to pay.
 For Council Tax debts, full details of your employer or income will be required first.
 The Council will still attend court to obtain a Liability Order but, as long as the arrangement is kept to, no further recovery action will be taken.
 If you make an arrangement, you do not need to attend court, as the Liability Order can be applied for in your absence.
 Please note that any arrangement will also include £20 Liability Order costs.
 The earlier you contact the Council to make an arrangement the sooner you will start to clear your debts.

 As a summons has already been issued, you have now incurred £130 costs (for non-payment of Council Tax), or £140 (for Business Rates).
 If full payment including the costs is not made prior to the court hearing, an additional £20 costs will be added to your account once a Liability Order has been granted.
 Depending upon what action is then taken to recover the debt, further costs could be incurred, some of which may be considerable.
 If your case is referred to an Enforcement Agent, you will incur at least a further £75 in fees.

 Help and Advice

 Comprehensive help and advice on financial and other matters can be obtained from the Citizens Advice Bureau, at the Council offices on Bowling Green Road.
-You can visit the CAB on weekdays between 9am and 2pm and make an appointment by calling directly on 0844 855 2122.If you would like more information in your own language, in large print, on tape or in Braille, please contact us on 01536 410 333.
+You can visit the CAB on weekdays between 9.00am and 2.00pm and make an appointment by calling directly on 01536 482281.